iver56/audiomentations/README.md

 ## `BandPassFilter`

-Updated in v0.21.0_
+_Updated in v0.21.0_

-Apply band-pass filtering to the input audio of parametrized filter steepness (6/12/18... dB / octave)
+Apply band-pass filtering to the input audio of parametrized filter steepness (6/12/18... dB / octave).
+Can also be set for zero-phase filtering (will result in a 6db drop at cutoffs).

 ## `BandStopFilter`

 _Added in v0.21.0_

-Apply band-stop filtering to the input audio of parametrized filter steepness (6/12/18... dB / octave)
+Apply band-stop filtering to the input audio of parametrized filter steepness (6/12/18... dB / octave).
+Can also be set for zero-phase filtering (will result in a 6db drop at cutoffs).

 ## `Clip`